 (6) Is an Entitlement to Access Single-Sex Spaces based on Gender Self-ID Permitted under Irish Domestic Law?

-Currently there is no domestic Irish law to grant access to single-sex spaces based on gender self-I.D., and there are no cases currently before the WRC nor are there any judgments issued or pending regarding this issue.
+Currently there is no domestic Irish law to grant access to single-sex spaces based on gender self-ID, and there are no cases currently before the WRC nor are there any judgments issued or pending regarding this issue.

 Access to single-sex spaces, based on gender self-ID, must first be adjudicated before domestic courts, based on domestic law.
-However, this action is open to either side of the debate – trans person, and/or women who claim discriminition.
+However, this action is open to either side of the debate – trans-identified person, and/or women who claim discriminition.

 (7) How Would a Legal Precedent be Set?